 Well, I wouldn’t want anyone to think I was taking photos of them, but, it really is a beautiful historic hotel.

 Pricing on some nights can feel a bit intimidating, especially if you look for a room during peak season.
 For lower rates, try Sunday – Thursday and you may happen across a great rate even in the middle of summer.
 We scored a room for around $160, one of the lowest rates this summer.
 Rates for the same week doubled on some nights, hence, playing with the days can work in your favor if you’re flexible.

-I really couldn’t understand the low ratings on Yelp.
+Marchand’s Bar – I really couldn’t understand the low ratings on Yelp.
 I had a great time, so good in fact that we went for breakfast, lunch, and dinner!
 That never happens.
 Never Ever.
 Wesley and Pedro were both attentive, courteous, and gracious.
 The food was delicious, and the drinks were very good.
 By very good, I’m saying that they embodied the kind of flavor and kick that you look for in a well-prepared cocktail.

-It’s practically right outside the door and a great way to get a free tour of St. Pete.
+The trolley is practically right outside the door and a great way to get a free tour of St. Pete.
 I’ve been there plenty of times but felt that I now have a little more knowledge of the downtown area.
 Wesley from Marchand’s was the one who told me about it, I probably would’ve ignored it if it weren’t for him.